North End, Croydon: Transport links

 North End has transport links both to the borough and to the surrounding areas in and out of London.

 West Croydon railway station is located at the northern end of North End and is served by Southern and London Overground services.
 The East London Line was extended to West Croydon as its new terminus; now forming part of the London Overground project that connects Croydon with Crystal Palace and New Cross to Highbury & Islington across the River Thames and Clapham Junction.
 From these places connections are made to places like Watford, Euston, Barking, Stratford and Richmond.
 There is also a large bus station with many bus routes terminating there.

-East Croydon railway station is the second busiest railway station in Greater London outside of Travelcard Zone 1.
+East Croydon railway station is the second busiest railway station in Greater London outside of London fare zone 1.
 It is located about 5 minutes east of the shopping area.
 There are services to London Victoria and London Bridge in Central London, Horsham, Gatwick Airport, Redhill, Caterham, Brighton and Tunbridge Wells.
 The rail services are provided by Southern and Thameslink.

 Tramlink also provides frequent services from the four nearby stops.
 Croydon Central railway station was a former station at what is now the Croydon Clocktower.
 It was built so that shoppers could get closer to the main district but the idea failed and a new Town Hall was built in 1895 on the site of the platforms, with the remainder of the station site being incorporated into what became a small public park, now called the Queen's Gardens, where the retaining wall of the railway is visible as the northern boundary of the Gardens along Katherine Street.

 Car parks around the centre include Centrale and Whitgift's own multi-storey car parks.